 This process is called Indexing.

-Google likes to describe their index like the back of a book (a really big book).
+Google likes to describe its index like the back of a book (a really big book).

 Why care about the indexing process?